21 NCAC 66 .0206 MINIMUM STANDARDS FOR CONTINUING EDUCATION

 (c) the North Carolina Veterinary Medical Association (NCVMA);

-(d) the American Association of Veterinary State Boards' (AAVSB) Registry of Approved Continuing Education (RACE); and
+(e) the American Association of Veterinary State Boards' (AAVSB) Registry of Approved Continuing Education (RACE); and

-(e) academies, schools, or colleges of veterinary medicine.
+(f) academies, schools, or colleges of veterinary medicine.

-The Board shall consider additional courses, presentations, or materials eligible for approval for continuing education credit hours, provided that the individual seeking the credit furnishes the Board information to establish that the content of the course, presentation, or material are of an educational level reflective of the audience (veterinarians or veterinary technicians).
+These providers are designated herein as "approved continuing education credit providers."
+The Board shall consider additional courses, presentations, or materials eligible for approval for continuing education credit hours, provided that the individual seeking the credit furnishes the Board with information to establish that the content of the course, presentation, or material are sufficiently educational for veterinarians or registered veterinary technicians.
 Board approval for continuing education credits for such additional courses, presentations, or materials shall be obtained prior to attendance or participation; however, the Board shall waive the requirement of prior approval if illness, injury, or natural disaster prevented the individual from obtaining the prior approval.

-(9) A veterinarian licensed in the year of graduation from a veterinary medical college is not required to earn continuing education credit hours to be eligible for license renewal for the next renewal period.
+(10) A veterinarian licensed in the year of graduation from a veterinary medical college is not required to earn continuing education credit hours to be eligible for license renewal for the next renewal period.

-(10) A veterinary technician registered in the year of graduation from a veterinary medical technology program is not required to earn continuing education credit hours to be eligible for registration renewal for the next renewal period.
+(11) A veterinary technician registered in the year of graduation from a veterinary medical technology program is not required to earn continuing education credit hours to be eligible for registration renewal for the next renewal period.

-(11) A veterinarian or veterinary technician serving in the armed forces of the United States and to whom an extension of time to file a tax return is granted pursuant to G.S.
+(12) A veterinarian or veterinary technician serving in the armed forces of the United States and to whom an extension of time to file a tax return is granted pursuant to G.S.
 105-249.2 is granted the same extension of time to comply with the continuing education requirement of this Rule.

 History Note: Authority G.S.
 90‑185(6); 90‑186(1); 93B-15;